phelgren/UofU_parking/README.md

 ## Driver Use Cases:

-View/update/add personal info
+View/update/add personal info\
-View/update/add/delete vehicle info
+View/update/add/delete vehicle info\
-View/add permit
+View/add permit\
-Make payment for a permit
+Make payment for a permit\
-Make payment for a violation
+Make payment for a violation\

 ## Administrator Use Cases:

-View a list of drivers and their vehicles View/update/add/delete drivers
+View a list of drivers and their vehicles\
+View/update/add/delete drivers\
-View/update/add/delete vehicles
+View/update/add/delete vehicles\
-View/update/add/delete permits
+View/update/add/delete permits\
-View/update/add/delete violation and violation types View/update/add/delete parking lot and parking spaces
+View/update/add/delete violation and violation types\
+View/update/add/delete parking lot and parking spaces\

 ## Generate reports:

-List of drivers with outstanding violations and total due Collected revenue for violations for certain period/s Collected revenue for permits for certain period/s
+List of drivers with outstanding violations and total due\
+Collected revenue for violations for certain period's\
+Collected revenue for permits for certain period's\